bdnguye2/grad_cosmo/README.md

 * nspa 92
 * dielectric constant 80 (water)

-chose these parameters to maintain consistancy with the ground state calculations.
+Based on prelimiary results, these parameters are chosen to maintain consistancy with the ground state calculations.
- However the basis set was changed to be stronger

 TODO: Compute the outlying charge error (Jenny and Matthew)